-TRIO Student Support Services ANNUAL REPORT 2013
+TRIO Student Support Services ANNUAL REPORT 2014

-Office of Excellence and Multicultural Student Success TRIO Student Support Services (SSS) is one of the oldest retention programs at The University of Toledo.
-Student Support Services promotes the academic success of a select group of students by providing support in academic skills, counseling, mentoring and tutoring.
+TRiO Student Support Services (SSS) is one of the oldest retention programs at The University of Toledo.
+Student Support Services promotes the academic success of a select group of students by providing support in academic skills, counseling, mentoring, and tutoring.
 SSS seeks to maximize graduation rates by creating strong and independent learners.
 SSS believes that all students can be successful given the proper support, and works to define, recognize, and respect each student's individual abilities.
-SSS improves the student experience by creating "moments of truth" in which students are helped to understand their uniqueness, are made to feel special, and come away knowing that that SSS cares for their success.
+SSS improves the student experience by creating "moments of truth" in which students are helped to understand their uniqueness, are made to feel special, and come away knowing that SSS cares for their success.

-The TRIO programs were instituted by the federal government in 1965 to ensure equal educational opportunity for all Americans, regardless of race, ethnic background or economic circumstance.
+The TRiO programs were instituted by the federal government in 1965 to ensure equal educational opportunity for all Americans, regardless of race, ethnic background, or economic circumstance.
 At The University of Toledo, Student Support Services has been in existence since 2001.
-Since then, more than 1,000 students have utilized the services of TRIO SSS during their academic careers.
+Since then, more than 1,000 students have utilized the services of TRiO SSS during their academic careers.

-The low-income, first-generation students who enroll at The University of Toledo can arrive at college underprepared for the level and amount of work required before they can reach their goals.
-However, as a result of the proactive advising services and retention programing provided by the Student Support Services program, hundreds such UT students exceed expectations every year.
-The SSS services that support them include academic tutoring and assistance with study skills, note-taking and course-selection; financial aid and financial literacy workshops; and career development and graduate school preparation- to name just a few.
-Last year, 77 percent of the participants in our Student Support Services program either persisted to the next academic year or achieved graduation.
+The low-income, first-generation students who enroll at The University of Toledo can arrive at college underprepared for the required level and amount of work they need to complete in order to reach their goals.
+However, as a result of the proactive advising services and retention programming provided by the Student Support Services program, hundreds such UT students exceed expectations every year.
+The SSS services that support them include academic tutoring and assistance with study skills, note-taking and course-selection, financial aid and financial literacy workshops, and career development and graduate school preparation, to name just a few.
+Last year, 75 percent of the participants in our Student Support Services program either persisted to the next academic year or achieved graduation.